Reviewing Altigen Communications (ATGN) and The Competition

-Altigen Communications (OTCMKTS: ATGN) is one of 40 public companies in the “Telephone & telegraph apparatus” industry, but how does it weigh in compared to its competitors?
-We will compare Altigen Communications to similar companies based on the strength of its valuation, dividends, profitability, analyst recommendations, institutional ownership, risk and earnings.
+Altigen Communications (OTCMKTS: ATGN) is one of 40 publicly-traded companies in the “Telephone & telegraph apparatus” industry, but how does it compare to its peers?
+We will compare Altigen Communications to related companies based on the strength of its risk, profitability, analyst recommendations, dividends, valuation, earnings and institutional ownership.

+52.8% of shares of all “Telephone & telegraph apparatus” companies are held by institutional investors.
+14.0% of Altigen Communications shares are held by insiders.
+Comparatively, 12.5% of shares of all “Telephone & telegraph apparatus” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

+This table compares Altigen Communications and its peers revenue, earnings per share (EPS) and valuation.

 Analyst Ratings

-This is a summary of current ratings for Altigen Communications and its competitors, as provided by MarketBeat.com.
+This is a breakdown of current ratings and target prices for Altigen Communications and its peers, as reported by MarketBeat.

 |Sell Ratings